KarinaAnzar/KarinaAnzar.github.io/README.md

 ## **GIS Color Schemes Plotting**

 ### **About This Project**
-This project provides a user-friendly Python tool for visualizing geographic data with GeoPandas and Matplotlib.
+This script provides a user-friendly Python tool for visualizing geographic data with GeoPandas and Matplotlib.

 ### **Why Correct Visualization Matters**
 Maps are powerful tools for interpreting geographic data.
 Effective visualization ensures: